Johnny Speight: Life and career

-Speight's later series Curry and Chips (1969), was a more controversial sitcom from LWT for the ITV channel, soon cancelled on the instructions of the Independent Broadcasting Authority.
+Speight's later series Curry and Chips (1969) was a more controversial sitcom from LWT for the ITV channel, soon cancelled on the instructions of the Independent Broadcasting Authority on racial grounds.
 His next comedy was For Richer...For Poorer (1975), a one-off pilot which featured Harry H. Corbett as a left-wing answer to Alf Garnett.
-After a brief return of Till Death Us Do Part on ITV in 1981 as Till Death..., Alf Garnett returned with a vengeance on the BBC's In Sickness and in Health which ran from 1985 to 1992.
+After a brief return of Till Death Us Do Part on ITV in 1981 as Till Death..., Alf Garnett returned on the BBC's In Sickness and in Health which ran from 1985 to 1992.
 In 1985, he wrote the unbroadcast pilot "Jewel in the Crown" starring Spike Milligan and Eric Sykes, with Milligan wearing blackface and making racially charged jokes, while adopting a Pakistani accent.

 In 1988 Speight wrote a set of special short sketches for inclusion in London's Museum of the Moving Image (MOMI) in a feature called "Ask Alf".
-Using random access video visitors were invited to ask Alf Garnet his thoughts on a variety of subjects including museums.
+Using random access video visitors were invited to ask Alf Garnett his thoughts on a variety of subjects including museums.
 Warren Mitchell recorded the short sketches free of charge for MOMI while on tour in Australia.

-Speight's work brought him success, but despite driving a Rolls-Royce, he remained a life-long socialist.
+Speight's work brought him financial success, but despite driving a Rolls-Royce he remained a life-long socialist.

 He was a subject of the television programme This Is Your Life in May 1970 when he was surprised by Eamonn Andrews.